Out and Proud!

 — Your grandparents are FOX news watchers.
 For the sake of your parents you’ve “kept the peace.”
 Your grandparents will host Thanksgiving.

 — your parents keep mis-gendering or dead-naming your sibling.
-They don’t want to (or can’t) cut family off at this time.
+Your sibling doesn’t want to (or can’t) cut family off at this time.

 — your sibling is more vulnerable than you, so their comfort comes first.
-Tell then you’d like to call the parents out, with permission.
+Tell them you’d like to call your parents out, with permission.
 Discuss tactics.
-You could refer to family by their full given names (no nicknames, use your mother’s maiden name, etc.) Or get matching trans-rights t-shirts for all the siblings.
+Would they like you to speak up for them, or slip away to the porch to listen?
+Would they feel supported if you refer to all family by their full birth names (no nicknames, use grandma’s maiden name, etc.) or if you invited all five siblings to get matching trans-rights t-shirts?
 Work within your own boundaries, while respecting your sibling’s boundaries.

-— you’re in a traditionally conservative community (e.g. you’re a military veteran) and you’re afraid you’re going to lose friends if you call out lies.
+— you’re in a traditionally conservative community (e.g. you’re a military veteran) and stand to lose friends and support if you take a stand.

 — Queer people faced the loss of everyone they had ever known.
-Anyone who tells you “you’re better off without them” doesn’t understand how devastating that can be.
+Anyone who says “you’re better off without them” doesn’t understand how devastating losing community is, but there’s also a cost to hiding who you are with the people you’re supposed to be able to rely on.
 To prepare, find the other hidden liberals by dropping questions and seeing how people respond.
-If you say “I’m not so sure the National Guard should be deployed in LA” who speaks up?
-Or remains silent?
-Cultivate those relationships and build a chosen family of your peers who will stand by you when you speak up.
+If you say “I’m not so sure the National Guard should be deployed in LA” who speaks up or is silent?
+Cultivate those relationships and build a support crew of like-minded folks who will stand by you when you need them.
+Slowly become bolder with your opinions, as you feel more resilient.

 — you work in a place where politics is discouraged, but somehow nobody ever enforces it against MAGA Sally.